Self-Driving-Car-NDegree-M-Russo/CarND-P4-Advanced-Lane-Lines/Advanced_lanes_finding_writeup.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-In the following of this writeup, a section will be dedicated to each steps, clarifying the solution implemented and showing examples of the reults.
+In this writeup a section will be dedicated to each steps, clarifying the solution implemented and showing examples of the reults.
 All the steps will make reference to the code in the Python [Jupyter Notebook](./advanced_lane_finds.ipynb) accompanying this project: this is used to process individual images.
 The final section of the writep will give more details on the analysis of the video, that is executed through a dedicated [Python script](./AdvLineFinder.py).

 [//]: # (Image References)